sirherrbatka/vellum-binary/README.md

 (defparameter *dataframe* (vellum:copy-from :binary "~/path.bin"))
 ```

+Instead of file path you can also pass octet output-stream.

 Provides WRITE-ELEMENTS-CALLBACK and READ-ELEMENTS-CALLBACK generic functions for programmer to implement custom serialization and deserialization for objects of a given type to streams.
 Type is taken from column-type.
 Implements handling for boolean, fixnum, single-float, double-float.
 Everything else is handled by cl-conspack library.

 In addition to the built-in chipz/salza2 compression you can use compression algorithms of your choosing by specializing make-compressing-stream and make-decompressing-stream generic functions.